 - We went to the swing at the edge of the world, it was a giant swing, and it was a $1 (tip….go early….).
 The area for the swings, there are a whole bunch to choose from.
 The famous one is the one we did, but they all looked fun from what I saw.
 The swing is perfect if you wanted a fun view and a neat picture, not scary at all.

 - At the swing I found a craziest souvenir.
 There was a guy who was hand cutting words out of keys.
 I have never seen anything like this while travelling the world.
 I had him make a few for me.

 - Then lunch.
 Wow.
 I cannot believe we hit a 5* restaurant, where lunch and a coffee was $8 USD.
 The view of the mountains was the best I’ve seen.

 After the waterfall we were all exhausted, and Belen and I still had a 5 hour bus ride from Ambato to go……. and that’ a different story.
 All in all Banos de Agua Santo was 100% worth it.
-Taking the tour with Blue Door Housing was great because Alejo and Belen speak both English/Spanish and having a private car driving around all day?
-Priceless
+Taking the tour with Blue Door Housing was great because Alejo and Belen speak both English/Spanish.
+BEST PART?
+Having a private car driving around all day?
+Priceless.

 I hope this article helped you with your quest of finding the best country to retire cheap.
 Scroll to the bottom of the page for more tips and articles on finding the cheapest places to retire.
 And if you liked the article, please share on social media (I’d love it if you did!)